joe-at-startupmedia/golang-ipc/README.md

 ### Overview

- A simple to use package that uses unix sockets on Mac/Linux to create a communication channel between two go processes.
+A simple-to-use package that uses unix sockets on Mac/Linux to create a communication channel between two go processes.

 ## Usage

-Create a server with the default configuation and start listening for the client:
+Create a server with the default configuration and start listening for the client:

 ```go
 s, err := ipc.StartServer(&ServerConfig{Name:"<name of socket or pipe>"})